2 teens have been accused of killing their mothers and siblings within a week - KTVZ

 2 teens have been accused of killing their mothers and siblings within a week

-Two teens in Utah and Alabama killed their mothers and siblings in separate incidents, leaving their communities shocked in what appear to be unrelated cases.
+Two teens in Utah and Alabama allegedly killed their mothers and siblings in separate incidents, authorities said, leaving their communities shocked in what appear to be unrelated cases.

 The killings in Utah happened on Jan.
 17, and were the first in nearly two decades for Grantsville, which has a population of 11,000.
 Days later, on Jan.
 22, the Alabama teen was accused of targeting his family members.